afterfive7/EcoOptimiser/README.md

 This can be used as an input for the program.

 Additionally, you can set custom weights and required surpluses to fine tune your eco.
+In order to run faster, the program uses multithreading.
+The number of threads can be set.